DFMERA/contoso-chat-assistant/README.md

    ```
    /data/customer_info/create-cosmos-db.ipynb
    ```
+   Make sure you run the notebook in the .venv you created

 3. Open folder ```api``` in VS Code and initiate the Azure Functions project or create a python ```.venv``` virtual enviroment